 - Problem #5 – The dog is stressed or bored

-Of course it would be wonderful to know what our dogs think when they eat poop.
+Of course, it would be wonderful to know what our dogs think when they eat poop.
 But this is unreal.
-However, specialists are aware of several causes that can trigger dog’s coprophagia (coprophagia is the act of poop eating).
+However, specialists are aware of several causes that can trigger coprophagia in dogs (coprophagia is the act of poop eating).

 Read the following possible behavioral reasons and their solutions carefully to determine which one is most likely your dog’s case.
-Most dogs’ behavior is able to be altered but could require from you to experiment with different solutions before you understand what is most effective for your dog’s specific needs.
+Most dogs’ behavior can be altered but could require you to experiment with different solutions before understanding what is most effective for your dog’s specific needs.

-The table below briefly describes the most common causes of dog’s coprophagia and its solutions.
-Read the detailed recommendations below.
+The table below briefly describes the most common causes of dog coprophagia and its solutions.
+Then, read the detailed recommendations below.

 Problem #1 – Nutrients lack

-If the dog does not have enough nutrients, it will try to fill this shortage in different ways.
-For example, it can start eating plants, waste from the garbage or own waste.
+If the dog does not have enough nutrients, it will fill this shortage in different ways.
+For example, it can start eating plants, waste from the garbage, or its own waste.

-But why does the dog who is getting enough food, could possibly be lacking vital nutrients?
-There could be two reasons to this:
+But why does the dog who is getting enough food lack vital nutrients?
+There could be two reasons for this:

 - Intestinal parasites.
 The presence of parasites is a frequent medical reason for malnutrition, which can cause your dog to be more hungry than usual.
-Your dog is even willing to consume a variety of foods that normally it wouldn’t eat.
+Your dog is even willing to consume various foods that it usually wouldn’t eat.

 - Bad food.
-Poor quality dog’s food could cause nutritional deficiency.
-Foods that are cheaper usually have filler ingredients such as corn, rice bran, soybeans and corn hulls as well as altered corn starch.
+Poor quality dog food could cause nutritional deficiency.
+Cheaper foods usually have filler ingredients such as corn, rice bran, soybeans, corn hulls or altered corn starch.
 Although these ingredients can help your pet feel well-fed, they provide the least amount of nutritional value.

 A dog's health checkup must always be your first step anytime your pet shows unusual behavior.

-Giving your dog quality dog’s food made of real meat that is listed as the primary ingredient or even, more importantly, organic dog food will ensure that all its nutritional needs are being fulfilled.
-As the body restores its proper levels of vital nutrients your dog will stop eating poop.
+Giving your dog quality dog food made of real meat listed as the primary ingredient or even, more importantly, organic dog food will ensure that all its nutritional needs are being fulfilled.
+As the body restores its proper vital nutrients your dog will stop eating poop.

-Here are a few easy methods for dog owners to increase the amount of enzymes into your dog’s stomach:
+Here are a few easy methods for dog owners to increase the number of enzymes in your dog’s stomach: